2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 13. In the Execute SQL Task Editor, in the Connection list, choose the SQL Server instance that serves the database where you created the ControlTable.

-14. In the SQLStatement box, type the following statement:
+14. In the SQLStatement box, enter the following statement:

 update ControlTable